Traumatic brain injury or head trauma can cause pituitary hormone deficiency.

 • decreased energy

-Would you like to check your pituitary hormone levels?
-Use a home-testing kit to accurately and easily determine your hormone levels.
-When testing for pituitary disorders, the main objectives are to determine if there is too much or too little hormone production and to deduce the cause and level of severity of the condition.
+Determine if there is too much or too little hormone production and deduce the cause and level of severity of the condition.

 Jennifer Cebulak